-Art takes many forms; as an author I consider myself an artist.
+Art takes many forms; as an author, I consider myself an artist.
 In my free time, I am also a ‘martial artist’.
 The term ‘martial arts’ is closely associated with the fighting arts of East Asia; the term is however derived from Latin and means ‘arts of Mars,’ the Roman god of war.
 I practice Muay Thai (also known as Kick Boxing); the word ‘muay’ comes from the Sanskrit word ‘wavya’ which means ‘bind together’ and the word ‘thai’ refers to the country Thailand.
-Its generic name means ‘unarmed combat.’
+Its generic name means ‘unarmed combat,’ a true test in any battle of the fittest.

 The history of Muay Thai can be traced to the middle of the 18th century.
 During battles between the Burmese of the Konbaung Dynasty and Siam, the famous fighter Nai Khanomtom was captured.
 The Burmese knew of his expertise in hand-to-hand combat and gave him an opportunity to fight for his freedom.
 Nai Khanomtom managed to knock out ten consecutive Burmese contenders.
 Impressed by his skill, he was freed and returned to Siam where his fighting style became known as Muay Thai and later recognized as a national sport.